raumfeld/objective-c-style-guide/RFFactoryGuide.md

 - (id<RFZoneController>)zoneController;

-- (RFNoticeManager *)noticeManager;

-- (ContentCache *)contentCache;
+//...

 @end
 ```

 The header of `RFAssembly` describes which components are managed by  `RFFactory`.
-"Managed" means that the `TyphoonComponentFactory` instantiates those objects and injects their dependencies.
+"Managed" means that the `TyphoonComponentFactory` instantiates those objects and wires them together (injects their dependencies).

 For example, the `ControlContext` must be instantiated with an instance of `WebService` and `RFZoneController`: